rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   summary(confusion.matrix)
   ```

-33. Observe and evaluate accuracy of predictions
+34. Observe and assess accuracy of predictions